Patilmrashmi/Thread-Detector/README.md

 -Processed Image with Detected Threads
 -Graphical Thread Projection Plots

+## Output image

+Image 1: Displays the horizontally and vertically detected threads in the cloth.

+Image 2: Shows the final thread count.

+The final count is multiplied by 8, as the image is zoomed in by a factor of 8.

 ## Future Enhancements
 -AI-based Thread Classification - Train a neural network for more robust fabric analysis -Mobile and IoT Integration - Develop a web/mobile app for remote monitoring